thtopher/th-monthly-performance/BUSINESS_RULES.md

 - **Revenue Center** = contract code with aggregated revenue > 0
 - **Zero-revenue Pro Forma code** = contract code present but revenue = 0 (tracked for integrity checks)

-Zero-revenue codes are “parked” (not included in the revenue-center table), but:
+Zero-revenue codes are "parked" (not included in the revenue-center table), but:
 - if Harvest shows hours/expenses against them for the month, they appear as **Non-Revenue Clients** (unless they are Cost Centers).

 #### 3.1.6 Total revenue validation